Deir Hanna: Zaydani period

-Sa'd el-Omar is credited with the construction of the village fort's high inner walls, which at the time had 12 towers.
-Zahir is credited with the construction of the outer walls, while Ali al-Zahir had two towers built off of the eastern and western sides of the fort.
-Both of the latter towers were separated from the fortress and were meant to serve as additional protection in the event of a siege.
-The Zaydani mosque of Deir Hanna, before its destruction in 1776, had been the "most famous of all the Zaydani's buildings in the Galilee", according to historian Moshe Sharon.
-Local tradition claims that the mosque was built on top of an older Crusader-era church and that Jezzar Pasha had been so impressed by Sa'd's mosque, that he copied its design for his namesake mosque in Acre.
+In the few years before he took up residence in the port town of Acre as his new headquarters in 1750, Daher used Deir Hanna as his principal base of operations.
+Sa'd commissioned the construction of most of Deir Hanna's fortifications, including its high inner enclosure walls, which at the time had 12 towers, and in 1732-33, its mosque.
+The mosque, before its destruction in 1776, had been the "most famous of all the Zaydānī's buildings in the Galilee", according to historian Moshe Sharon.
+Local tradition claims that the mosque was built on top of an older Crusader-era church and that Jazzar Pasha had been so impressed by Sa'd's mosque, that he copied its design for his namesake mosque in Acre.
+Deir Hanna was mentioned as a "castle" by Richard Pococke during his visit to the area in 1737.